nickmkk/LAN.Core.Types/README.md

   BsonSerializer.RegisterSerializer(typeof(DecimalValueObj), new DecimalValueObjBsonSerializer());
 ```
-Just register your serializers when your application starts and you can start serializing custom value types, yay!
+Then, just register the serializers when your application starts up and you can start serializing custom value types, yay!